 Despite not being able to prove that he is who he says he is, Mr Wright has over the past few years managed to build up, via the company nChain Holdings Limited in which he plays a key role, what is now a very substantial portfolio of patent applications.
 On 1 February 2017, nChain started filing GB patent applications.
 The total number of GB applications filed in the name of nChain now stands at 290, the latest being filed on 23 December 2020.
 There are also a further 73 applications, all filed in 2016 in the name of EITC Holdings Limited, which have since been assigned to nChain.
 These applications, which invariably do not progress beyond the first 12 months in the UK, have been used as priority claims for subsequent PCT, EP, US, CN and other applications.
 The current state of the patent portfolio is consequently now absolutely massive and clearly represents an investment amounting to many millions of whatever fiat currency you choose to use.
 For a small company based in London (but registered in Antigua), this is an enormous effort, making it very much an outlier in the patent world.

 To summarise the entire portfolio would be a task that is far beyond my limited abilities and available time, let alone my readers' attention span.
 Instead, I will just concentrate on what nChain has managed to achieve so far at the European Patent Office, which Mr Wright has acknowledged is the toughest one to get applications past.
 It is still relatively early days, given that we are only a few years from the earliest filing dates, but there have already been some successes.
-A spreadsheet I have created, which is available here, lists all 19 European patents that have been granted to nChain to date (February 2021).
-None of the patents has yet been opposed, and 12 have already passed the nine month opposition period.
+A spreadsheet I have created, which is available here, lists all European patents that have been granted to nChain to date (updated as of September 2022).
+None of the patents has been opposed.
 An interesting point to note is that all of them are very much computer-implemented and presumably rely on the EPO's established view that applications of cryptography are very much within the allowable area of patentability.

 Given the controversy around nChain and Mr Wright (see here), the fact that their patents have so far attracted no serious attention seems surprising to me.
 From my limited research so far, there is certainly the possibility that some (see for example here) may be invalid, although it is also possible that the technical relevance of nChain's patents is simply too low to be significant.
 However, given the huge investment so far, it would be surprising if nChain did not intend to use their patents in some way, otherwise it would be an awful lot of money to spend on what many would consider to be a narcissistic and possibly fraudulent vanity project.
 It would be interesting to see what others think of it, in particular if there is any relevant prior art on the granted patents that the EPO have not considered.